unserializable/elegadro/README.md

 ## Functional artifacts

-Notable non-runnable and non-deployabe artifacts included in the PoC are:
+Notable non-runnable and non-deployable artifacts included in the PoC are:

 * `tyvi-law` -- XML Schema compiled to visitable Java types
 * `iota` -- Java type definitions for legal act representations
 * `iota-parser` -- tyviakt XML to iota representation conversion tools

-At the moment of writing, these three artifacts are, to the best of my knowledge, only open source Jave libraries available for processing Estonian legal acts.
+At the moment of writing, these three artifacts are, to the best of my knowledge, only open source Java libraries available for processing Estonian legal acts.

-## Extansion and expansion
+## Extension and expansion
 * With extensions, the legal iotas can be made to fully support  _määrus_, _muutmismäärus_, _muutmisseadus_, _riigikogu otsus_ and possibly other _structured_ legal act types.